 Every contract needs a termination clause.
-This could be after the film, movie, or finished product has premiered, or a date that the production company and director specifies.
+This could be after the film, movie, or finished product has premiered, or a date that the production company and director specify.

 Other factors to consider are public liability insurance for the business, photography sessions for the actor, or intellectual property rights.

 Liability insurance is something to consider because it will cover the business should any accidents happen on set.
-Photography sessions may be necessary for actors, which include principle photography and when the principal photography begins.
-Intellectual property rights can be important when considering ownership of catch-phrases, imagery or something else that requires permission to use.
+Photography sessions may be necessary for actors, which include principal photography and when the principal photography begins.
+Intellectual property rights can be important when considering ownership of catch-phrases, imagery, or something else that requires permission to use.

-Only you will know everything that’s needed for your contract, however, a actor contract template is a sure-fire way of making sure all your needs and requirements are met for every contract agreement.
+Only you will know everything that’s needed for your contract, however, an actor contract template is a sure-fire way of making sure all your needs and requirements are met for every contract agreement.

 Let’s admit it, creating and editing a contract yourself is a lot of effort that can slow down your journey towards stardom.
 However, contracts are a necessary form for every actor.
 So, instead of spending a lot of time making one from scratch, you can use an actor contract template from Bonsai.